marlonmisra/vehicle-tracking/README.md

 ### Data

-Our raw data consists of 64x64 images which are labeled as either car or not car.
-Car images further break down into images from the left, from, middle, and far.
+The raw data consists of 64x64 images which are labeled as either car or not car.
+Car images further break down into images from the left, right, middle, and far.
 In total there 10,885 samples, of which 1,917 (17.6%) are labeled as car, and the remainder (82.4%) are labeled as not car.
 We're going to start by extracting features from this data.
 Below are examples of car images and noncar images.

 ![alt text][image1]